mhagiwara/book-reviews/technology.md

   - Chapter 12
     - Write simple map-reduce process using futures.ProcessPoolExecutor
     - GIL (global interpreter lock) only affects programs that are heavily CPU bound (not IO)  GIL workaround -> multiprocessing module to create a process pool, or disable using C extension programming
+  - Chapter 14
+    - Use unittest.mock.patch() to replace sys.stdout with StringIO() (also be used as a decorator to replace a function with another)
+    - Use time.perf_counter() to get a clock with the highest available resolution
+    - General advice on how to make your program faster: http://chimera.labs.oreilly.com/books/1230000000393/ch14.html#_making_your_programs_run_faster

 * Brian W Kernighan and Rob Pike.
 The Unix Programming Environment.
 1983.